theo-atkinson/findgraphs-analysis/README.md

 Various parameters must be set at the top of the scripts before running.

-See the NUS folder for files to run scripts in the NUS HPC system and for more info on workflow.
+See the NUS folder for an example script on how to create the input files, how to run scripts in the NUS HPC system, and for more info on workflow.

 <br />